agrafix/Spock/examples/browser/README.md

 The executable binds to loopback.
 Configure the proxy to forward the site's root, assets and `/api/` to `127.0.0.1:8085`, preserving cookies and headers.
+Forward `/app/` and its deep paths too.
+The executable serves the application shell there only for GET requests; never rewrite missing API responses to HTML.
 `--https` enables Secure cookies; it describes the external connection and does not make Warp terminate TLS. `--local-http` is the explicit development mode.
 The asset HTML and session reads are not cached.
 Deploy the binary and assets